johnny353535/yoi/docs/_pages/components/verticalmenu.md

 </ul>
 ```

-## Sub-verticalMenus
+## Sub Menus

-As mentioned above, a `.verticalMenu` instance may have up to three levels of nested sub verticalMenus.
+A `.verticalMenu` instance may have up to three levels of nested sub verticalMenus.
 See the folowing example.

 <p class="hint hint--primary"><b>Limited Nesting</b> In order to not break the layout, please make sure you only nest up to three levels deep, like in the following example.</p>